 The juvenile salmon reared in the Nigiri Project may benefit rice fields as much as rice fields benefit them, while both foster the resurgence of the floodplain food web.
 Floodplains are much richer, more varied biological environments than rivers; reconnecting floodplains to rivers infuses downstream basins with life.
 Flooded rice fields awaken dormant plankton in the soil, insects flourish on the plankton, and the fish dine on both.
 In turn, the fishes’ presence reduces insects, weeds, and diseases that may harm rice.

 Rice farming is often criticized for its sizable water use, but it’s the only crop that flourishes in the Sacramento Valley’s clayey soils.
-The clay holds back the water from percolating deeper into the soil and contains it in the
+The clay holds back the water from percolating deeper into the soil and contains it in the fields until they’re drained in March.

 If farming forage fish increases, it could reduce pressures on overfished ocean stocks.